Business energy suppliers

 Under a deemed contract, you’ll pay expensive, variable out-of-contract rates, but you can switch to another supplier anytime.

 Business energy suppliers must provide a customer services department to handle problems and customer complaints.
-If you have a complaint, the first step is always to call your supplier and explain the problem and how you would like this to be resolved.
+If you have a complaint, the first step is to call your supplier and explain the problem and how you would like this to be resolved.

 Ofgem sets out a further and final step.
 If you reach eight weeks of dialogue with your business energy supplier without resolution, you can escalate your complaint to the Energy Ombudsman.
 See contact details below: